George Thesiger: First World War

-At the outbreak of the First World War in the summer of 1914, Thesiger and his men were still in India and so did not arrive in Europe until December 1914 when the campaign in France was already well advanced.
-In May 1915 he was promoted to (temporary) brigadier general and given command of the 2nd Infantry Brigade, part of the 1st Division, serving in the trenches during the spring of 1915, where he was again mentioned in despatches.
+At the outbreak of the First World War in the summer of 1914, Thesiger and his men were still in India.
+As a result, they did not arrive on the Western Front until December, by which time they formed part of the 80th Infantry Brigade of the 27th Division.

+In May, he was promoted to (temporary) brigadier general and given command of the 2nd Infantry Brigade in the place of Brigadier General Claude Berners Westmacott, part of the 1st Division of the British Expeditionary Force (BEF).
+The brigade was then serving in the trenches during the spring of 1915, where he was again mentioned in despatches, although he did not lead it in any major actions.

-On 27 August, due to the shortage of experienced senior officers, Thesiger was again promoted, this time to the (temporary) rank of major general, and placed in charge of the 33rd Division, one of the new divisions of Kitchener's Army created just the year before, then undergoing training in Britain.
-He was only in this position for just over a week when on 8 September 1915, he was again transferred to command another division, the 9th (Scottish), another division of Kitchener’s Army, which was then serving in France and which he would command during the opening of the forthcoming battle of Loos.
+On 27 August, Thesiger was again promoted, this time to the temporary rank of major general, and placed in charge of the 33rd Division, one of the new divisions of Kitchener's Army created just the year before, then undergoing training in Britain.
+He was only in this position for just over a week when on 8 September, he was again transferred to command another division, the 9th (Scottish), another division of Kitchener’s Army, which was then serving on the Western Front and which he would command during the opening of the forthcoming Battle of Loos.
+He took over from Major General Herman Landon.

-Two days after the battle opened towards the end of the month, Thesiger's division was suffering heavy casualties and reports were reaching divisional headquarters that the 73rd Infantry Brigade was on the verge of breaking.
-Thesiger immediately departed for the front line to investigate the situation with his divisional staff and was touring a trench at Fosse 8 opposite the Hohenzollern Redoubt when the German artillery opened fire on the British positions.
-One of the first shells fired exploded directly in the trench occupied by the 26th Infantry Brigade where the party was sheltering, instantly killing Major General Thesiger and his aides, Major Le Mottee and Lieutenant Burney.
+Two days after the battle, the largest yet fought by the (BEF) in the war, Thesiger became one of three division commanders involved in the battle to lose his life.

+Major-General Thesiger, commanding the 9th Division, having heard that the 73rd Infantry Brigade was unsteady, had gone forward, personally, to investigate the situation about Fosse 8, but on reaching the eastern face of the Hohenzollern he, with two of his Staff officers, was killed.

+Killed alongside Thesiger, according to the war diary of the 9th Division's 26th Infantry Brigade, were Major Le Mottee, his general staff officer, grade 2 (GSO2), and Lieutenant Burney, his aide-de-camp, who were "all killed in the Hohenzollern Redoubt on the 27th not far from the western face".
 None of their bodies were removed from the battlefield as fighting continued for another day and consequently only Burney's remains were recovered some time later.
-Major General Thesiger's name is amongst the 20,000 recorded on the Loos Memorial to the missing.
+Major General Thesiger's name is amongst the 20,000 recorded on Panel 129 on the Loos Memorial to the missing.